-In planning for the provision for your child our meetings will follow a Plan-Do-Assess-Review format.
-These will be recorded on an Individual Progress Plan.
+In planning for the provision for your child our meetings will follow the Graduated Approach (Assess-Plan-Do-Review).
+Provision will be planned with you and recorded on an Individual Pupil Plan.
 Relevant support will then be put in place.
 At our next meeting, we will review how successful the support has been in helping your child achieve the desired outcomes.
 We may use formal assessment data to evaluate the success of support, such as improvement in Reading or Spelling Age.
 Alternatively, we may evaluate success based on soft factors, such as increased motivation or decreased anxiety.